yegor256/cam/README.md

 This is a dataset of open source Java classes and some metrics on them.
 Every now and then I make a new version of it using the scripts in this repository.
-You are welcome to use it in your researches.
+You are welcome to use it in your research.
 Each release has a fixed version.
-By referring to it in your research you avoid ambiguity and guarantees repeatability of your experiments.
+By referring to it in your research, you avoid ambiguity and guarantee repeatability of your experiments.

 This is a more formal explanation of this project:
 [in PDF](https://arxiv.org/abs/2403.08488).